 Our Final Verdict on the Titleist Tour Soft Golf Ball

 When considering how a golf ball can improve a short game, golf balls like the Titleist Tour Soft, modeled after Titleist’s discontinued NXT Tour, offer low compression for better control, higher spin, and exceptional performance.

-Many golfers will find that the new Tour Soft golf balls provide a larger core for improved results, with the driver keeping the shot along the target line with an enhanced feel inside 100 yards.
+Many golfers will find that the Tour Soft golf balls provide a larger core for improved results with the driver that keeps the shot along the target line with enhanced feel inside 100 yards.

-A dazzling golf ball with style to burn, Titleist's Tour Soft offers speed, muscle, and sophistication when it comes time to put it in the cup.
+A dazzling golf ball that has style to burn, Titleist’s Tour Soft offers speed, muscle, and sophistication when it comes time to put it in the cup.